-Kenshin vs Shishio
+Kenshin vs. Shishio

 Most fans, myself included, agree that Rurouni Kenshin's best arc was its second season, where the cast travels to Kyoto.
-Old and new foes alike challenge protagonist Kenshin as he tries to stop the nefarious Shishio from usurping Kyoto's government, culminating in a climatic sword duel between the two.
+Old and new foes alike challenge protagonist Kenshin as he tries to stop the nefarious Shishio from usurping Kyoto's government, culminating in a climactic sword duel between the two.

-The entire arc is worth a watch, but the final fight in particular was masterfully done—just what made it so good?
+The entire arc is worth a watch, but the final fight, in particular, was masterfully done—just what made it so good?
 Let's explore why the Kyoto storyline's climax more than impressed viewers (spoilers ahead).